neilspencer/shoe_example_5125/README.md

 # shoe_example_5125
-This is an example repository to practice with my STAT 5125 class.
+This is an example repository to practice with my STAT 5125 class